DanielSolano618/First-Project/README.txt

 Segunda Modificación

 25/05/2021
- 1. Knowledgde added thanked to Git, GitHub and GitBas
+ 1. Knowledge acquired thanks to Git, GitHub and GitBas

 	During this second term, I've learned enought about this form of save and use the differents repositorys and files.
 I've looked the importance of that